MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-H-Payment-EndStage-Renal-Disease-ESRD-Services/section-413.198.md

 ##### § 413.198 Recordkeeping and cost reporting requirements for outpatient maintenance dialysis. #####

-Link to an amendment published at 88 FR 76504, Nov.
-6, 2023.

-(a) *Purpose and Scope.* This section implements section 1881(b)(2)(B)(i) of the Act by specifying recordkeeping and cost reporting requirements for ESRD facilities under part 494 of this chapter.
+(a) *Purpose and scope.* This section implements sections 1881(b)(2)(B)(i) and 1881(b)(14) of the Act by specifying recordkeeping and cost reporting requirements for ESRD facilities under part 494 of this chapter.
 The records and reports will enable CMS to determine the costs incurred in furnishing outpatient maintenance dialysis as defined in § 413.170(a).

 (b) *Recordkeeping and reporting requirements.* (1) Each facility must keep adequate records and submit the appropriate CMS-approved cost report in accordance with §§ 413.20 and 413.24, which provide rules on financial data and reports, and adequate cost data and cost finding, respectively.